getwd()13 Reading and writing data

 13.1 File paths

-Every R session has a working directory.
-All relative paths start here:
+Every R session has a working directory, and all relative paths resolve from it:

 Don’t use setwd().
-It hard-wires your script to one machine, one folder structure.
-Use RStudio projects or the here package instead.
+It welds your script to one machine, one folder hierarchy, one moment in time.
+Use RStudio projects or the here package instead; they let the project root follow the project, not the other way around.

-The here package builds paths relative to the project root, regardless of which subdirectory your script lives in:
+The here package builds paths relative to the project root by searching upward for .Rproj files, .git directories, or similar markers, so the same call works regardless of which subdirectory your script lives in:

-Before reading a file, check that it exists.
-A clear error you write yourself is better than a cryptic one from read.csv():
+Before reading any file, verify it exists.
+A clear error you write yourself beats a cryptic one from deep inside read.csv():

 path <- here::here("data", "penguins.csv")